North Korea Fires Ballistic Missile In Latest Show Of Force - UrduPoint

 North Korea fired the ballistic missile at 12:03 pm (0303 GMT), Seoul's Joint Chiefs of Staff said, likely from the Sunan Airfield near Pyongyang, the site of previous recent ICBM tests.

-The missile flew 470 km (300 miles) and reached an altitude of 780 km, the JCS said, adding it was a "blatant violation of UN Security Council resolutions."
-Japan's minister of defence Makoto Oniki confirmed the launch and the missile's trajectory, saying it had landed "outside of Japan's exclusive economic zone."
-North Korea's "repeated launches of ballistic missiles threaten peace and safety of our nation, the region, and the international community," he added.
+The missile flew 470 kilometers (300 miles) and reached an altitude of 780 kilometers, the JCS said, adding it was a "blatant violation of UN Security Council resolutions".

-Since high-level diplomacy with then-US president Donald Trump collapsed, North Korea has doubled-down on Kim's plans for military modernisation, seemingly impervious to threats of more sanctions as it ignores the United States' offers of talks.
+The Wednesday test comes days before the May 10 inauguration of South Korea's President-elect Yoon Suk-yeol, who has vowed to take a hard line with North Korea and ramp up security cooperation with the United States after years of failed diplomacy.

-- More nukes? - Kim Jong Un said at last week's military parade that he would take measures to develop "the nuclear forces of our state at the fastest possible speed", according to footage of his speech broadcast on state media.
+Japan's state minister of defence Makoto Oniki confirmed the launch and the missile's trajectory, saying it had landed "outside of Japan's exclusive economic zone".

 Analysts said Kim's messaging on his nuclear weapons, plus the recent test, could be seen as a signal to President-elect Yoon, who has threatened a pre-emptive strike on Pyongyang.